Blue Apron hit with class action lawsuit from shareholders

 Now law firms are coming after the company with proposed class-action lawsuits, alleging that Blue Apron failed to adequately disclose material information.

 There are allegations that Blue Apron misrepresented its challenges with customer retention, delayed orders and reduced ad spend.
-Here’s how one law firm summarized it: “1) Blue Apron had decided to significantly reduce spending on advertising in Q2 2017, hurting sales and profit margins in future quarters; (2) Blue Apron was experiencing difficulty with customer retention due to orders not arriving on time or with all expected ingredients; and (3) the Company was experiencing delayed orders in Q2 2017 related to its new factory in Linden, New Jersey.”
+Here’s how one law firm, Bragar Eagel and Squire, summarized it: “1) Blue Apron had decided to significantly reduce spending on advertising in Q2 2017, hurting sales and profit margins in future quarters; (2) Blue Apron was experiencing difficulty with customer retention due to orders not arriving on time or with all expected ingredients; and (3) the Company was experiencing delayed orders in Q2 2017 related to its new factory in Linden, New Jersey.”

+A different law firm, Bottini & Bottini also filed a lawsuit with similar complaints.The plaintiff for this one is Rustem Nurlybayev.
+It appears that the same team previously sued Alibaba.

+And there are a handful of other law firms making pretty much the same allegations.
+A quick Google search yields many legal statements.

 Apart from the outlined issues that have put pressure on Blue Apron’s stock, a lot of the blame for the depressed share price has been placed on Amazon, which agreed to purchase Whole Foods just weeks before Blue Apron’s debut.
 Following the announced deal, there were many media reports about the threat of Amazon potentially getting into Blue Apron’s cooking kit delivery business.
 IPO investors were at least made aware of this particular concern ahead of time.